agnekauk/25-my_shop/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+Also 'npm start' is required in "shop-server" integrated terminal (to start connection to the server).

 ### `npm test`